github-education-resources/classroom/docs/import-roster-from-lms.md

 3. Navigate to _Classroom Settings_ within GitHub Classroom.

-4. In the _sidebar_, select **Roster Management**.
-You will be directed to your existing course roster.
+4. In the sidebar, select **Roster Management**.
+You are directed to your existing course roster.

 5. Click **Sync from your Learning Management System**.